openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 - trigger (a switch which reacts to ON command and triggers the predefined Tahoma action)

-A on/off thing has this channel:
+An on/off and light thing has this channel:

 - switch (reacts to standard ON/OFF commands)

+A smoke sensor and occupancy sensor has this channel:

+- contact (normal value is CLOSE, changes to OPEN when detection triggered)

+A light sensors exposes this channel:

+- luminance (light luminance value in luxes)

 ## Full Example